charleswcho/okbnb/README.md

 [heroku]: https://okbnb.herokuapp.com

-Okbnb is a great way to find tenants you really would like to have in your home.
+Okbnb is a great way to find tenants you would like to have in your home.

 ## Features & Implementation

 ### Filtering

   Profiles can be filtered by a number of options however even before the user inputs anything the profiles are filtered by the borders of the map.
 If a profile's location is not within the bounds of the map, it is not displayed on the index.

   This feature was implemented using a filter store that triggers a refetch of all the profiles on change.
 The filter params are sent to the `api/profiles` and are used to chain Active Record queries to return the filtered profiles.